THE TRUE EVIDENCE

 Acts 1:8: But ye shall receive power, after that the Holy Ghost is come upon you: and ye shall be witnesses unto me both in Jerusalem, and in all Judaea, and in Samaria, and unto the uttermost part of the earth.

-However, when the Spirit of God was come the Apostles spoke with other tongues.
-Is this God's "evidence" to show that the Apostles had the Holy Spirit and that all born again Bible Believers must likewise have the same "sign" of speaking with other tongues as evidence of having the Holy Spirit?
-To teach that because one spoke with tongues therefore the rest must have also spoken with tongues is stretching the Bible.
-That tongue-speaking is the evidence of having the Holy Spirit is a false teaching.
+However, when the Spirit of God was come, the Apostles spoke with other tongues.
+Is this God’s “evidence”, that the Apostles had the Holy Spirit and that all born again Bible Believers must likewise have the same “sign” of speaking with other tongues?
+To teach such a doctrine is stretching the Bible.
 Tongue speaking was never taught by the Apostles as being the evidence of the Holy Spirit baptism.

 Prophecies